-PHRMCTK 023 Introduction to Pharmacy (2) CSU Recommended: ENGLISH 028 or 101.
+PHRMCTK 023 Introduction to Pharmacy (2) CSU

 In this course students will understand the roles and opportunities open to pharmacy clerks and technicians in various practice settings.
 Students will be introduced to pharmaceutical dosage forms, the drug development process, and drug classification systems.
 This course also includes an introduction to prescription labeling and to the law and ethics for pharmacy practice.